sumukshashidhar/yourbench/prompts/question_generation/single_shot/clarification.md

         "philosophical implications"
     ],
     "potential_question_directions": [
-        "How do different theories of consciousness explain subjective experience?", "What evidence supports each major theory?",
-        "How do researchers measure consciousness?",
-        "What are the implications for artificial consciousness?"
+        "Where in the brain do consciousness processes primarily occur?", "What role does the thalamus play in consciousness?", "How do different brain regions contribute to awareness?", "When do neural patterns indicate conscious experience?"
     ],
-    "best_direction": "How do different theories of consciousness explain subjective experience?", "comprehension_type": "evidence_synthesis",
+    "best_direction": "Where in the brain do consciousness processes primarily occur?", "comprehension_type": "evidence_synthesis",
     "quality_metrics": {
         "clear_language": true,
         "text_based": true,
         "no_tricks": true
     },
-    "question": "How do the neural correlates of consciousness support or challenge different theories about subjective experience?", "answer": "Neural correlates provide evidence for both integrated information theory and global workspace theory, while challenging pure computational theories", "reasoning": "Requires synthesizing complex theoretical frameworks with empirical evidence and understanding their implications", "difficulty": 5,
+    "question": "Where in the brain's architecture do neural correlates of consciousness manifest most strongly, and how does this location evidence support competing theories?", "answer": "Neural correlates of consciousness manifest strongly in the thalamic regions and integrated cortical networks, with activation patterns supporting both global workspace theory and integrated information theory", "reasoning": "Requires synthesizing anatomical knowledge with theoretical frameworks and understanding how specific brain regions' functions support or challenge different consciousness theories", "difficulty": 5,
-    "difficulty_justification": "Demands integration of multiple complex theories with empirical evidence and philosophical concepts", "supporting_quotes": [
+    "difficulty_justification": "Demands integration of neuroanatomical knowledge with complex theories and understanding of how location-specific evidence supports different theoretical frameworks", "supporting_quotes": [
         "fMRI studies show integrated information patterns in the brain correlating with reported conscious experiences", "Global workspace activation patterns support the theory of consciousness as a broadcasting mechanism", "Patients with damaged thalamic regions show reduced consciousness while maintaining computational abilities, challenging pure computational theories"
     ],
-    "quote_context": "These quotes provide empirical evidence from multiple sources - neuroimaging, theoretical predictions, and clinical observations - allowing comparison and synthesis across different theories of consciousness."
+    "quote_context": "These quotes establish the spatial relationship between brain regions and consciousness, particularly highlighting the thalamus's role and integrated cortical networks, while connecting anatomical evidence to theoretical frameworks."
 }
 ```